MRS Residency 2 (9cp) (10024.1)

 Inclusion and engagement

-Any adaptation to the practice education placement outline requires approval from Inclusion and Engagement and the Unit Convenor prior to placement allocation.
+Any adaptation to the clinical education placement outline requires approval from Inclusion and Engagement and the Unit Convenor prior to placement allocation.

 Residency 2 requires you to attend 12 week clinical placement.
 This is a compulsory requirement of the course and unit.
-Other details of the clinical placements requirements will be provided in the clinical handbook.
+Other details of the clinical placement requirements will be provided on canvas.